Why $4 per gallon gas may return soon

 Warmer weather won’t necessarily mean lower gas prices, though.
 Prices typically rise in spring as refineries switch to summer-grade gasoline.

-GasBuddy said that could mean a return to $4-per-gallon gas as soon as March.
+GasBuddy said that could mean a return to $4 per gallon of gas as soon as March.

 De Haan also cautioned that a dip in demand is unlikely, even if Americans balk at the rising prices.